-In the State of California a protective order may be issued upon the request of an alleged victim or by a court as a condition of a defendant’s release while criminal charges are pending.
-If a protective order has been issued against you it is imperative that you abide by the terms of the order because violating a protective order in California has serious consequences, including the possibility of a lengthy term of imprisonment.
+In the State of California, a protective order may be issued upon the request of an alleged victim or by a court as a condition of a defendant’s release while criminal charges are pending.
+If a protective order has been issued against you it is imperative that you abide by the terms of the order because violating a protective order in California can have serious consequences, including the possibility of a lengthy term of imprisonment.

 Typically, a protective order is issued in one of two ways.
 An alleged victim may petition a court for a protective order by alleging that violence, or the threat of violence, has occurred.
 A court may also issue a protective order on its own if the judge is convinced that one is needed.
 This generally occurs when a defendant is facing charges of domestic violence (or similar charges) and the court is considering the defendant’s release.
 A judge may make a protective order part of the release conditions.
 Regardless of how a protective order is issued, it is an order of the court with all of the inherent power of the judicial system behind it.
 A violation, therefore, is serious.